cloudfoundry/cf-networking-release/README.md

     ```

-  - Create a netman stub `stubs/netman/stub.yml`, fill in all `REPLACE_ME` fields with the appropriate credentials:
+  - Create a netman stub `stubs/netman/stub.yml`:

+     - netman uses the same etcd cluster as CF, so netman's etcd TLS properties should be configured to match.
+        - Set `require_ssl` in the `cni-flannel` section to match the etcd property in the CF manifest.
+        - If `require_ssl` is `true`, also replace the `REPLACE_WITH_ETCD*` cert and key values.
+    - All other fields with `REPLACE_*` values must be provided

     ```yaml
     ---